anyaevostinar/anyaevostinar.github.io/classes/201-f20/HeapsortLab.md

 b.
 Write a small method `addChild(Node)` for the `Node` class.
 The method can assume that it is only being called if there is room.
 Remember that a heap maintains a complete binary tree, so it should first check if there is a left child and only if there is should it place the new node as the right child.

 c.
 You'll want your `addChild` method to be called whenever a new node is created, so add it to your Node constructor.
-Remember your constructor takes a parent argument, so a new Node should all the `addChild` method on its parent, passing `this` as the argument:
+Remember your constructor takes a parent argument, so a new Node should call the `addChild` method on its parent, passing `this` as the argument:

 ```
 parent.addChild(this);